s-boris/WTT-Bridge/README.md

 ## Notes

  Working:
- - Messages from Whatsapp to Telegram (text, images, video, gifs)
+ - Messages from Whatsapp to Telegram (text, images, video, gif, audio, ptt, document)
  - Messages from Telegram to Whatsapp (text)